Why Learning to Read Tuba Music Matters

 Listen to Professional Recordings

 Follow along with sheet music while listening to tuba players like Øystein Baadsvik, Roger Bobo, or Carol Jantsch.
 Notice how they phrase, where they breathe, and how they interpret dynamics.
 Listening trains your internal ear and helps you mentally hear the music before you play, which is the highest level of reading skill.
+When you can hear the notes on the page in your head, your fingers and air will follow more naturally.

 Common Challenges and How to Overcome Them